FIVE NINES DIGITAL LTD.

 2.2.
 Each party shall comply with its obligations under applicable Data Protection Legislation and You warrant and undertake that You shall not instruct Us to process Your personal data where such processing would be unlawful.

 2.3.
-Subject to paragraph 6 below, We shall process Your personal data only in accordance with Your documented instructions and shall not transfer Your Personal Data outside of the European Economic Area without Your consent.
+Subject to paragraph 6 below, We shall process Your personal data only in accordance with Your documented instructions and shall not transfer Your Personal Data outside of the UK without Your consent.
 For the avoidance of any doubt, any configuration of the service by You shall constitute 'written instructions' for the purposes of this Schedule 1.